Humans have been at the top of the food chain for so long that many of us don’t even realize where our food comes from.

 One is fumonisins, a type of mold that commonly contaminates stored corn meant for animal consumption.
 It’s been “linked to a variety of significant adverse health effects in other livestock and experimental animals,” including cancer in mice and neurological diseases in horses that consume large amounts of the mold.

-“Although human epidemiological studies are inconclusive at this time, based on a wide variety of significant adverse animal health effects, the association between fumonisins and human disease is possible,” the FDA website states.
+“Although human epidemiological studies are inconclusive at this time, based on a wide variety of significant adverse animal health effects, the association between fumonisins and human disease is possible,” the

 These particular POPs have been linked to hormone and immune system imbalances, potentially raising a person’s risk for reproductive and developmental problems.